Getting Kids To Clean

 If helping out is a new concept in your home, you'll need to take a gradual approach with your school-age kids.

-Getting kids to clean: Keep in mind that it takes 21 days for a habit to form.
+Getting kids to clean: It takes 21 days for a habit to form.

-So starting slow is essential for good cleaning habits to grab a toehold in your home.
-And that goes for you, too.
+So starting slow is essential for good cleaning habits to establish themselves in your home.

 chores-kids-family